 In 2018, the Foundation Board committed to a gradual spend out of assets over a timeline of five to 10 years.
 There will be no set amount on grants.
 2022 will be the fourth year of this timeline.
 This funding is to support our Strengthening the Family Unit initiative.

 What organizations are eligible for foundation funding?

 Grant applicants must be tax exempt under Section 501 (c)(3) of the Internal Revenue Service Code.
 We do not fund 509(a)(3) Supporting Organizations or International Agencies.
-Strong preference will be given to (1) requests that have funding from other sources and to (2) existing programs rather than new programs.
+Preference will be given to requests that have funding from other sources.

 What activities are not funded by the foundation?